Nucaranlaeg/js-assignment/readme.md

 Please provide at a minumum instructions on how to install dependencies and run the script via the command line; it does not need to be a standalone executable.
 (For example, `> node index.js` is sufficiently clear for running the script.)

 Submissions will be judged on a machine running the latest public version of macOS.

+## Optional Bonus

+Visualize this data in an interesting and digestible way.